toomeyDev/SimpleTimeClock/README.md

 # SimpleTimeClock
-A basic Tkinter based utility for recording hours, minutes, and seconds, built with Python 3.
+Simple utility for tracking time spent engaged in an actitity, working, timekeeping etc.

-Useful for logging the amount of time worked or spent engaging in some activity, timekeeping etc.
+Features a simple UI built with the cross-platform Tkinter framework in Python.
 <hr>